On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Introduction

-In the theory of partial differential equations, the notion of a parametrix is often useful in the first stages on the construction of a true fundamental solution.
-A parametrix is, by definition, an inverse of the operator $\Box$ modulo smoothing operators.
+In the theory of partial differential equations, the notion of a parametrix is often useful in the first stage on the construction of a true fundamental solution.
+A parametrix, per se, is an inverse of the operator $\Box$ modulo smoothing operators.
 Parametrices are considered equivalent if they differ by smoothing operators.
-It was a deep insight of Duistermaat and H\"{o}rmander~\cite{Duistermaat_ActaMath_1972} that there is a well defined notion of Feynman parametrices and these parametrices are unique up to smoothing operators, in other words they are unique as parametrices.
-In fact, the notion of distinguished parametrices for general pseudodifferential operators of real principal type is given in their seminal article where they have identified a geometric notion of pseudoconvexity which allows to prove uniqueness of such parametrices.
-Roughly speaking, despite of not having any notion of energy due to the lack of a global timelike Killing vector field, there is still microlocal equivalence of positivity of energy and a corresponding flow on the cotangent bundle.
+It was a deep insight of Duistermaat and H\"{o}rmander~\cite{Duistermaat_ActaMath_1972} that there is a well-defined notion of Feynman parametrices and these parametrices are unique up to smoothing operators.
+In other words, they are unique as parametrices.
+In fact, the notion of distinguished parametrices for any general pseudodifferential operator of real principal type is given in their seminal article where they have identified a geometric notion of pseudoconvexity which allows to prove uniqueness of such parametrices.
+Roughly speaking, despite of not having any notion of energy due to the lack of a global timelike Killing vector field, there is still a microlocal notion of positivity of energy and a corresponding flow on the cotangent bundle.
 This microlocal notion can be used to characterise Feynman parametrices: they are distinguished by their wavefront sets rather than the support properties of the Fourier transform.